ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial4-coherent-and-incoherent-scattering/README.md

 For the isotopes H1, H2, and H3, $b_{\mathrm{coh}}$ and $b_{\mathrm{inc}}^2$ depend on
-their $b_{-}$ and $b_{+}$, and $p_{-}$ and $p_{+}$ values, which are the scattering lengths and occupation probabilities for the combined neutron plus nucleus system with spins $I-\frac{1}{2}$ or $I+\frac{1}{2}$.
+their $b_{-}$ and $b_{+}$, and $p_{-}$ and $p_{+}$ values, which are the scattering lengths and occupation probabilities for the combined neutron-plus-nucleus system with spins $I-\frac{1}{2}$ or $I+\frac{1}{2}$.
 For example, H1 has a spin of $I = \frac{1}{2}$ and combined spin with the neutron of 0 and 1 with degeneracies of 1 and 3.
 The measured scattering lengths are $b_{-,\text{H1}} = -47.5 \times 10^{-5}$ and $b_{+,\text{H1}} = 10.85 \times 10^{-5}$.
-Therefore, the coherent and the squared incoherent scattering length will be
+Therefore, the coherent and the squared incoherent scattering lengths will be

 ```math
 b_{\mathrm{coh,H1}} = \frac{1}{4} (-47.5 \times 10^{-5}) + \frac{3}{4} (10.85 \times 10^{-5}) = -3.7406 \times 10^{-5}